flsantna/WoW-token/README.md

-After all processing, the final data was from Gold per WoW token in each region to gold per USD, as was correlated currency conversion to WoW token price in each region resulting them to an gold per USD base.
+After all processing, the final data was from Gold per WoW token in each region to gold per USD, as was correlated currency conversion to WoW token price in each region resulting in gold per USD base.

 ## Training and evaluation of the model